temporalio/documentation/docs-src/go/introduction-to-go-sdk.md

 :::

-The open source Temporal Go SDK released on March 23, 2020.
+The Temporal Go SDK released on March 23, 2020.
 This guide documents the concepts, features, and tools needed to create, test, and execute Temporal applications in Go.

-The open source Temporal Go SDK enables developers to build, test, and execute Temporal applications in Go.
+The Temporal Go SDK enables developers to build, test, and execute Temporal applications in Go.

 ### Supported runtimes